recheckdev/recheck/ruby/recheck/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.
 Please don't bump the version number in PRs; I'll handle releases.

-Bug reports and pull requests are welcome on GitHub at https://github.com/recheck/recheck-ruby

 ## License

 Recheck is an open core product.
-See [LICENSE.md](https://github.com/recheckdev/recheck-ruby/blob/main/LICENSE.md) for terms of the freely available license.
+See [LICENSE.md](https://github.com/recheckdev/recheck/blob/main/ruby/recheck/LICENSE.md) for terms of the freely available license.

-The license for Recheck Pro can be found in [COMM-LICENSE.md](https://github.com/recheckdev/recheck-ruby/blob/main/COMM-LICENSE.md).
+The license for Recheck Pro can be found in [COMM-LICENSE.md](https://github.com/recheckdev/recheck/blob/main/ruby/recheck/COMM-LICENSE.md).
 Purchase at [Recheck.dev](https://recheck.dev).